 Bell was appointed by the Buncombe County Board of Commissioners on August 1, 2016.
 He joined the Asheville Housing Authority as the Director of Maintenance and Construction in 1994.
 He was appointed Chief Executive Officer of the Asheville Housing Authority and Executive Director of Brevard Housing Authority in October 2005.
 He retired from that position in June 2019.
 He graduated with a degree in Business Management from Xavier University.
 Gene was employed with IBM for over 20 years, and owned a construction company before coming to Asheville.
 He has served on the Asheville City School Board for eight years where served as Chair for six of those years.
 Gene currently serves as the President of the North Carolina Housing Authority Directors Association, Board of Directors of Muddy Sneakers.
 He is a trustee on the Board of Directors for the North Carolina Housing Authority Risk and Retention Pool (NCHARRP).
 He serves as chairman to the Buncombe County Planning Board.

 Brigman was appointed by the Madison County Commissioners on February 20, 2013.
 A native of Madison County, Brigman is a graduate of A-B Tech.
 Brigman services as the board chair of the Madison County Commissioners, board member for Land of Sky Regional Council, and board member of A-B Tech’s Board of Trustees.
 Brigman is a self-employed trucking safety consultant and owner of I-26 Truck and Equipment.
 He also works with JKS motorsports in the NASCAR field and is a member of Bald Creek Masonic Lodge and Paint Gap Baptist Church.

 Brumit was appointed by the Buncombe County Board of Commissioners on February 7, 2011.
-He is the Owner/President and CEO of Brumit Restaurant Group and currently serves as chair of the A-B Tech Board of Trustees.
+He is the Owner/President and CEO of Brumit Restaurant Group and served three terms as chair of the A-B Tech Board of Trustees.
 Brumit has also been a member of the A-B Tech Foundation Board of Directors since 2002 and served as chair for two terms starting in 2007.
 During that time, the Foundation set records for funds raised, scholarships awarded and grants received.
 He attended the University of Tennessee and sits on the Eblen Charities board, as well as three corporate Boards.